Garry Glenn

-Garry Glenn (May 12, 1955 – September 27, 1991) was an American singer, songwriter and musician best known for his association with his songwriting partner Dianne Quander and wrote the hit song "Caught Up in the Rapture", recorded by Anita Baker in 1986.
-He also wrote “Intimate Friends” that was recorded by Eddie Kendricks and later sampled by Alicia Keys for the Grammy Award-nominated recording “Unbreakable.”
+Garry Glenn (May 12, 1955 – September 27, 1991) was an American singer, songwriter and musician best known for his association with his songwriting partner Dianne Quander and wrote the 1986 hit song "Caught Up in the Rapture" recorded by Anita Baker.
+He also wrote "Intimate Friends" that was recorded by Eddie Kendricks and later sampled by Alicia Keys for the Grammy Award-nominated recording "Unbreakable."

 Biography

 Garry Dewayne Glenn was born on May 12, 1955, in Detroit, the son of Robert and Bonnie (née Beard) Glenn.
 As a teenager, he toured with his sister, Gospel singer, Beverly Glenn.
 By the late 1970s, he turned his attention to songwriting.
 In the 1980s he was a frequent songwriting collaborator with Dianne Quander.
 His songs have been recorded by The Dramatics, Earth, Wind & Fire, The Emotions, Eddie Kendricks, Jean Carne and Anita Baker.

-Selected Songwriting Credits
+Selected songwriting credits

 Recording artist

 In 1980, Glenn recorded his eponymous album for PPL Records.
 Later, he joined the Motown roster, which released his second and final album, Feels Good To Feel Good in 1987, which was moderately successful.
 On the latter album, he wrote or co-wrote all of the songs (including four with Dianne Quander).